-The new music quartet returns with a premiere by Taylor Brook.
+The new music quartet returns with premieres by Taylor Brook and DM R.

 Founded in 2005 by four like-minded friends who were graduate students at SUNY Stony Brook, Yarn/Wire is a new music quartet dedicated to the promotion of creative, experimental new music in the United States and abroad.
 After exhausting the preexisting available music confined under the new music umbrella, they realized in that in order to keep playing, they would have to actively create music in partnership with composers, sound artists, noise musicians, and more around the world.
 After 15 years, they are still as curious and in love with music as the earlier days of the ensemble, and just as dedicated to finding depth and value in the music they believe in.

 Andrés Guadarrama Como hilos de viento y luz

 DM R The Sunsets on Mars are Blue (World premiere)

 Yarn/Wire: Russell Greenberg and Sae Hashimoto, Laura Barger and Ning Yu, piano

 The quartet appeared on our stage in 2017 with a program of Canadian and Colombian music, and for their second performance in our series they premiere new works by Taylor Brook and DM R, whose Studies for Violin and Cello opened counter)induction's concert on our virtual stage last fall.